Stanford wins championship for all those teams that couldn't - WTMJ

 “It’s heartbreaking to go through that,” recalled Tara VanDerveer, who completed her 35th year coaching Stanford by capturing the program’s first NCAA championship since 1992.

-The Cardinal had made 10 Final Four appearances only to come up empty-handed since the previous championship — twice finishing as runners-up before holding off Pac-12 r ival Arizona 54-53 to end the nearly three-decade drought.
+The Cardinal made 10 Final Four appearances only to come up empty-handed since their previous championship — twice finishing as runners-up before holding off Pac-12 r ival Arizona 54-53 to end the nearly three-decade drought.

 “It means everything,” Wiggins said of seeing Stanford come through this time.

-The coach and her emotionally spent team returned to Northern California on Monday for a victory parade through campus after winning it all again.
+VanDerveer and her emotionally spent team returned to Northern California on Monday for a victory parade through campus after capturing that elusive championship.

 “I really feel like we won this for all the great players that have played at Stanford,” VanDerveer said.
 “The former players would be so proud to be part of this team because of the resilience they’ve shown, because of the sisterhood that they represent.”